Whether you’re 28 or 58, chances are you’ve heard of Pilates.

-Fitness fads and the hype that surrounds them have been around as long as your Yiayia has been forcing you to eat Lamb Liver Soup.
+Fitness fads and the hype surrounding them have been around as long as your Yiayia has been forcing you to eat Lamb Liver Soup.

 ‘Lose 5 kilos in 7 days!’
 ‘Get rid of that flab using this fab ab abductor’, we’ve heard it all.

-The majority of these fitness claims have little substance and no research behind them, making them seemingly harmful to your health.
-However, people – especially women – are sucked into them all too frequently.
+Most of these fitness claims have little substance and no research behind them, making them seemingly harmful to your health.
+However, people – especially women – are sucked into them frequently.

-Endless fad diets and hours of cardio will eventually put a strain in your health.
+Endless fad diets and hours of cardio will eventually put a strain on your health.

-Is Pilates any different you may ask?
-Or is this just another marketing ploy promising fast results through some miraculous mumbo jumbo?
+Is Pilates any different, you may ask?
+Or is this another marketing ploy promising fast results through some miraculous mumbo jumbo?

-Rest assured, that Pilates, when practised correctly and with consistency, delivers results.
+Rest assured that Pilates delivers results when practised correctly and consistently.

 So what is Pilates?

-Pilates is a form of low-impact exercise similar to Yoga that aims to strengthen muscles while improving postural alignment, balance and flexibility.
-Pilates is a mixture of a series of strengthening exercises, with the many hundreds of of moves concentrating on muscle development in the body with an emphasis on core strength.
+Pilates is a low-impact exercise similar to Yoga that aims to strengthen muscles while improving postural alignment, balance and flexibility.
+Pilates is a mixture of a series of strengthening exercises, with many hundreds of moves concentrating on muscle development in the body with an emphasis on core strength.
 This helps to improve general fitness and overall well-being.

-In Pilates, the chance of injury is much lower than with other more strenuous forms of exercise.
+In Pilates, the chance of injury is much lower than in other, more strenuous exercise forms.
 This is one of its main selling points.
 Many athletes use Pilates alongside their usual training to keep their muscles adequately stretched, which aids in preventing injury.